SanjanaYasna/CustomMLP/README.md

 A set of MLP trials for different kinds of basic MLP models, and towards the end, a performance comparison between the keras MLP and the scikit learn MAHOMES MLP

+## Keras.py

+Contains the final Keras custom MLP structure, and a function for evaluating it

 # Running this project

 You can run `MAHOMES.ipynb` to see how the model performs under that given dataset.